FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 There are a few steps you need to take before you can dive into configuring the connection.

-You are going to use ASP.NET to run an application that only LDAP users should have access to, so make sure you have dotnetcore installed.
+You are going to use ASP.NET to run an application that only LDAP users should have access to, so make sure you have dotnetcore installed if you want to follow along with the code.
+If you want to install it on the mac, I found the [bash script here](https://dotnet.microsoft.com/download/dotnet-core/scripts) worked best.

 Then, ensure you have FusionAuth installed and running.
 You can download and install FusionAuth [using Docker, RPM, or a number of other ways](/docs/v1/tech/installation-guide/).